 Once the flowers have faded, cut the bloom where it’s protruding from a leaf.
 In addition, you can pinch and pull it off with your fingers.
 Likewise, leave the leaves on the lily flower stems.
 There should be two on each side.
 Save the spent flower for making potpourri, dry it and save in a scrapbook.
 Also, any other way you like.

 Cutting Lily Flower Stems

 Lily stems and leaves can get quite large.
 Therefore, it is best to use lopers or garden shears.
 Moreover, don’t cut more lily stems and leaves than what is needed for the depth of your vase.
 Likewise do not remove more than 1/2 to 2/3 of the stems and leaves.
-As a result, the remainder of lily stems and leaves will build, supply the bulb with needed nutrients.
+As a result, the remainder of lily stems will build, supply the bulb with needed nutrients.
 And growth in the bulb for next year.

 Once the lily flower stem has been cut, remove most of its’ leaves.
 Before placing in the vase.
 Coupled with a few remaining below the flowers, out of water.
 Otherwise, leaves in the water will rot and smell.